 Water in the Fuel (Cracked Head Gaskets, Head, or Block)

 Low Fuel Pressure to the Fuel Pump

 Damaged or Incorrect Fuel Pump Timing

 Blue engine smoke is the rarest type expelled from a diesel engine.
 If your truck is discharging blue smoke, this can be an indication of oil burning in your engine.
 This can be caused by leaky valves, worn piston rings, or a failure of critical seals.
 Blue smoke should not be ignored, but instances such as cold weather can make it temporarily appear.
 A professional can diagnose your engine and figure out exactly where this oil is coming from.

 Common Causes of Blue Smoke:

 Damaged, Worn, or Sticking Piston Rings

 Damaged or Worn Cylinders

 Incorrect Oil Grade (Too Thin & Getting Past the Rings)

 No matter the color, excess smoke is not something you want to see.
-If you are experiencing more than the usual levels of smoke expelled out your tailpipe, make sure to shut down the engine immediately.
+If you are experiencing more than the usual levels expelled out your tailpipe, make sure to shut down the engine immediately.
 Having the engine properly diagnosed by a professional could prevent any further damage from occurring.